6 Product Development Trends (2024-2026)

 1. Mass Adoption of 3D Printing

-The market for additive manufacturing, otherwise known as 3D printing, is estimated to be worth $12.1 billion.
-And it is expected to grow to $35 billion by 2024.
+As of 2024, the market for additive manufacturing, otherwise known as 3D printing, is estimated to be worth an estimated $24.9 billion.
+And is expected to increase to $37.2 billion in 2026.

 Paired with things like generative design, 3D printing is lowering costs and putting less emphasis on physical testing.